youyanggu/covid19_projections/about.md

 ### Evaluation of past US projections on cumulative deaths as of June 27

+Note: On June 25, New Jersey added 1,854 probable deaths, thereby significantly skewing US death reports.
+As a result, the below evaluation may not the best representative of model accuracy.
+Read more [here](#observations).

 ![US comparison](/assets/images/2020-06-27_comparison_us.png)

 ### Baseline Comparison: C19Pro vs IHME